You probably won’t need to read Spotted by Locals to know that the Louvre is a Paris “must-see”.

 By the way, why is it a must-see???
 Probably because it is a gorgeous historical palace, which now hosts the biggest museum of the world, whose collections are among the richest, covering all periods of “western” art, from Mesopotamia until the 19th century and Romanticism.

-Nevertheless, most guides always advise the same tour path, focusing on the same masterpieces, like the Mona Lisa or the Victory of Samothrace.
+Nevertheless, most guides always advise the same tour path, focusing on the same masterpieces, like the Mona Lisa or the Victory of Samothrace (missing until summer 2014 for restoration).
 And for the average visitor without much knowledge in history of art, I’m not sure it makes much sense to follow hordes of tourists whose main purpose is to photograph themselves in front of the same world-famous masterpieces… And it is definitely not the best introduction to art, which, according to me, must target the senses before the reason.

 Far more convincing than any learned explanation about Da Vinci and Mona Lisa…